-This section describes various language and environment considerations that you should keep in mind when writing a CICSPlex SM API program.
-Note that all of the usual language considerations that apply to the various environments (CICS, MVS batch, TSO, and NetView) also apply to CICSPlex SM programs written to run in those environments.
+You must consider both the language and environment when writing a CICSPlex SM API program.

+All of the usual language considerations that apply to the various environments (CICS, MVS batch, TSO, and NetView) also apply to CICSPlex SM programs written to run in those environments.